-What is this Ashgabat Agreement?
+What is the Ashgabat Agreement?

-- Ashgabat Agreement, is an international transport and transit corridor facilitating transportation of goods between Central Asia and the Persian Gulf.
+- Ashgabat Agreement is an international transport and transit corridor facilitating transportation of goods between Central Asia and the Persian Gulf.

-- The transit agreement provides for a transit corridor across Central Asia and the Middle East through the continuous landmass between Kazakhstan, Uzbekistan, Turkmenistan and Iran before reaching the Persian Gulf and into Oman.
+- The transit agreement provides for a transit corridor across Central Asia and the Middle East through the continuous landmass between Kazakhstan, Uzbekistan, Turkmenistan, and Iran before reaching the Persian Gulf and into Oman.

 - The agreement was initially signed among Uzbekistan, Turkmenistan, Iran, Oman and Qatar back in April 2011.

 - It was given additional support in 2014 when a Memorandum of Understanding (MoU) was signed.
-The MoU discussed on various aspects like legal, procedural, infrastructure etc., of the trade and transit agreement.
+The MoU discussed on various aspects like legal, procedural, infrastructure, etc., of the trade and transit agreement.

 - The entry of Kazakhstan has increased the significance of the agreement by extending it further into Central Asia to the borders of Russia and China.